Discovering Graph Generating Dependencies for Property Graph Profiling: GGD Discovery - Problem Definition

-As highlighted in the Introduction, in GGDMiner we are interested in discovering GGDs for graph data profiling, in other words, mining a set of GGDs that can give an overview of the graph data to the user.
-Having such overviews is important to understand what kind of relations (both in terms of graph patterns and in terms of their attributes) frequently appear in the graph.
-Therefore, we assume that if something happens frequently in a dataset then it should be considered important for describing the dataset.
-This assumption has also been used in previous discovery algorithms~~\cite{alipourlangouri2022,Fan2020}.
-Considering this assumption we want to discover GGDs in which both source and target components not only happen frequently in the graph indepently of each other (defined as support of source/target) but also frequently co-occur in the graph (defined as confidence of a GGD).
+GGDMiner aims to discover a set of GGDs for profiling property graphs, or, in other words, mining a set of GGDs that can give the user an overview of the graph data.
+To have an overview of the graph data, it is interesting to understand what kind of relations (graph patterns and properties) frequently appear in the graph.
+Therefore, if something happens frequently in a dataset, it should be considered important to describe the dataset.
+This assumption was also used in previous discovery algorithms~\cite{alipourlangouri2022,Fan2020}.

+We are interested in discovering GGDs in which both source and target components happen frequently in the graph (defined as support of source/target) and frequently co-occur in the graph (defined as confidence of a GGD).
 In the following, we present our definitions of support and confidence for GGDs.